mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When you run a business in the US as a corporation or an LLC, the most you can ever lose financially is the value of the business itself.

 If your business is worth $50k, and someone sues you for $1M, the worst that can happen is that they take your business.
-They can't take your house or car or first-born child because &mdash; only the assets under the business itself.
-That's what "limited liability" means in the company structure of limited liability company (LLC).
+They can't take your house or car or first-born child &mdash; only the assets under the business itself.
+That's what "limited liability" means in the name limited liability company (LLC).

 But it turns out that when you sell the business, you lose limited liability protection unless you explicitly protect yourself in the purchase agreement.

-The buyer's lawyer originally wanted my liability to be higher.
+The buyer's lawyer originally wanted my liability to be higher (TODO: look up initial offer).
 My lawyer pushed back and said that was unusual and we wouldn't sign anything above the sale price.
-My lawyer suggested I push for a cap of 50% of the sale price, as that's what he perceived as more normal for a deal of this size.
+My lawyer suggested I push for a liability cap of 50% of the sale price, as that's what he perceived as more normal for a deal of this size.
 I was exhausted and just wanted to get through it.
 I felt like the chances of the buyer suing me were pretty low, so I was satisfied making sure it wasn't infinity.

 ### Buyers have incentive to keep the seller happy